legend80s/dolphin/README.md

 There are two decode result modes, **overwrite mode** (the default one) and **append mode**.
 Both translate inlinely.

-Or you can switch off the inlinely or somewhat intrusive modes in the options page by setting `disabled: true` and decode by menu.
+You can switch off the inline or somewhat intrusive modes in the options page by setting `disabled: true` and decode by menu.

 ![options.png](https://raw.githubusercontent.com/legend80s/dolphin/master/options.png)

-<p align="center">The modes and which websites to decode is configurable in options page.</p>
+<p align="center">Translate modes and which websites to decode is configurable in the options page.</p>

 #### Overwrite Mode

 ![overwrite-mode.png](https://raw.githubusercontent.com/legend80s/dolphin/master/overwrite-mode.png)